emptynick/voyager-bread/README.md

 ```bash
 composer require emptynick/voyager-bread
 ```
 That's it.
+No installation or configuration is required.
-Go to your adminpanel and go to `Tools > BREAD`
+Navigate to your adminpanel and go to `Tools > BREAD`

 ## Todo: